trollLemon/CPlus-palette/README.md

 ## Compiling

-Once you have gotten CImg, you can now compile and link the project.
+Once you have gotten CImg, you can compile and link the project.

-First, create a directory called build in the Github repo and then cd into it:
+First, create a directory called build in the GitHub repo and then cd into it:
 ```bash
 mkdir build && cd build
 ```

-next configure Cmake and then build the project:
+Next, configure Cmake and then build the project:
 ```bash
 cmake ../
 cmake --build .
 ```

-Then if you want to install it on your system rather than having the executable in the build directory, run:
+Then if you want to install it on your system rather than having the executable in the build directory, run the following:
 ```bash
 sudo make install
 ```